 More about me

 Born in the backseat of a light blue Dodge Dart on the side of a highway in California’s Mojave Desert, I did little else of note for some years.
 While I always loved reading, especially Frank Herbert’s Dune and everything written by Charles Dickens, I nevertheless pursued a precarious but satisfying career as a ballet dancer in the San Francisco Bay Area.
-A lifelong Californian, I finished my English degree at UC Berkeley, then moved to the East Coast to pursue a PhD in English at Cornell, and returned joyously to snow-free Los Angeles to join Whittier’s faculty in 2007.
+A lifelong Californian, I finished my English degree at UC Berkeley, then moved to the East Coast to pursue a PhD in English at Cornell, and returned joyously to snow-free Los Angeles to join Whittier College’s faculty in 2007.

 I am also a member of the Virtually Connecting team, which seeks to enliven virtual participation in academic conferences.
 Here is a recent ProfHacker post in the Chronicle of Higher Education about that project.